jellysg/42-Singapore/02_so_long/readme.md

 int on_keypress(int keysym, t_data *data)
 {
-	// Casted (void) as we know it is declared but intentionally not in use (void)data;
+	// Casted (void) as it is declared but intentionally not being used, yet ;D (void)data;
 	printf("Pressed key: %d\\n", keysym);
 	return (0);